salmacmpeg/Emotions_prediction_using_sentiment_analysis/README.md

    Ensure Python 3.x and required libraries are installed (see each script or notebook for details).

 2. **Run a model**
-   Execute the notebook for step-by-step walkthroughs.
-Save and load models as you need.
+   Open any notebook for a step-by-step walkthrough.
+Save and load models as needed.
 3. **Try the Gradio interface**
-    A Gradio-powered UI for live sentiment prediction.
+   Try out the live sentiment classifier via a simple web UI

 ## Dataset